Google Science Fair: 2013 Winners

 The winners of the 2013 Google Science Fair were:

 13–14 age category: Viney Kumar (Australia) — The PART (Police and Ambulances Regulating Traffic) Program.
 Viney's project looked for new ways to provide drivers with more notice when an emergency vehicle is approaching, so they can take evasive action to get out of the emergency vehicle's way.

 15–16 age category: Ann Makosinski (Canada) — The Hollow Flashlight.
 Using Peltier tiles and the temperature difference between the palm of the hand and ambient air, Ann designed a flashlight that provides bright light without batteries or moving parts.

 17–18 age category Grand Prize Winner: Eric Chen (USA) — Computer-aided Discovery of Novel Influenza Endonuclease Inhibitors to Combat Flu Pandemic.
 Combining computer modeling and biological studies, Eric's project looks at influenza endonuclease inhibitors as leads for a new type of anti-flu medicine, effective against all influenza viruses including pandemic strains.

+Science in Action Award & Voter's Choice Award: Elif Bilgin (Istanbul, Turkey) — Going Bananas! - Using Banana Peels in the Production of Bio-Plastic As A Replacement of the Traditional Petroleum Based Plastic.
+Elif invented a method to make a biodegradable plastic alternative derived from banana peels, offering an eco-friendly replacement to petroleum-based plastics.